tensorflow/ngraph-bridge/README.md

 #### Add additional backends

-You can substitute the default CPU backend with a different backend such as `PLAIDML` or `INTELGPU`.
+You can substitute the default CPU backend with a different backend such as `PLAIDML`.
 Use the following API:

     ngraph_bridge.set_backend('PLAIDML')